PeoplePlusAI/Sukoon/README.md

 # Vision
 We want to build open-source solutions and standards for using AI to solve mental health challenges.
 The goal is to apply DPI knowledge and practices that can help professionals deeply explore and understand the latest advancements in AI and how they can be applied to use-cases in mental health specific to India.

+Hey, Welcome to contributing to this open source project to solve Mental health.

 # Steps to run

 ```